-Sweden is a wonderful place if you love the great outdoors, with fantastic hiking, fishing and, of course, winter-sports opportunities.
+If you love the great outdoors, Sweden is a wonderful place to visit at any time of year, with fantastic hiking, fishing and, of course, winter-sports opportunities.
 Best of all you won’t find the countryside overcrowded – there’s plenty of space to get away from it all, especially in the north.
 You’ll also find Swedish lakes and beaches refreshingly relaxed and always clean.

 During the winter months, skiing – a sport which began in Scandinavia – is incredibly popular, and in the north of Sweden people even ski to work.
 The most popular ski resorts are Åre, Idre, Sälen and Riksgränsen; these and many others are packed out during the snow season when prices hit the roof.
 If you do intend to come to ski, it is essential to book accommodation well in advance or take a package holiday.